-The Artboard tool allows you to add move and resize the art boards within a document.
-This icon does not change between desktop or mobile.
+The Artboard tool allows you to add move and resize the artboards within a document.
+This icon does not change between desktop and mobile.

-With the pencil tool you can create a hand drawn look that is still vector.
-In a way you are using vector based brush techniques to give a chalk look for example.
+With the pencil tool, you can create a hand-drawn look that is still a vector.
+In a way, you are using vector-based brush techniques to give a chalk look for example.
 It has been my experience with this tool that you need to watch the corners but it works decently well and allows for fully resizable lossless quality that you get from a vector drawing.
-Also because of the nature of iPad and Pencil you don’t need a wacom or other pressure sensitive drawing tablet to complete your illustrations.
-Also the keyboard shortcut (N) works on iPad.
+Also because of the nature of iPad and Pencil, you don’t need a Wacom or other pressure-sensitive drawing tablet to complete your illustrations.
+Also, the keyboard shortcut (N) works on the iPad.

 Vector Crop Tool

 This tool is used to remove portions of selected objects, grouped objects, and even images.